pawelc/docs/tidy1.md

 ReNet: A recurrent neural network based alternative to convolutional networks Markovian Models for Sequential Data
-Probable Networks and Plausible Predictions - a Review of Practical Bayesian Methods for Supervised Neural Networks The Echo State Approach to Analysing and Training Recurrent Neural Networks On the approximation capability of recurrent neural networks Forecasting with Recurrent Neural Networks 12 Tricks Gradient Flow in Recurrent Nets: the Difficulty of Learning Long-Term Dependencies Fast Model-based Protein Homology Detection without Alignment Fast Curvature Matrix-Vector Products for Second-Order Gradient Descent An Analysis of Noise in Recurrent Neural Networks: Convergence and Generalization
+Probable Networks and Plausible Predictions - a Review of Practical Bayesian Methods for Supervised Neural Networks Fast Model-based Protein Homology Detection without Alignment Fast Curvature Matrix-Vector Products for Second-Order Gradient Descent An Analysis of Noise in Recurrent Neural Networks: Convergence and Generalization